mojo8787/mojo8787/README.md

 🔬 PhD in Microbiology from Brno, transitioning from traditional biology to data-driven science.

-📊 Proficient in Python, R, and machine learning, with a focus on bioinformatics applications.
+📊 Proficient in Python, R, and AI, with a focus on bioinformatics applications.

 👨‍💻 Published researcher in nanomedicine and infectious diseases, now exploring the frontiers of computational biology.